ryan-aday/NN_Trading/README.md

 # NN_Trading
-Creating NN models to trade with.
+Creating deep learning and regression models to trade with.
 Keeping this public for all to access &amp; improve!

+## Updates:
+7/21/2024:
+ - Added plots to bin.py and dl.py to also show historical closing price data.
+ - Remade the bin.py script such that sentiment was binary classfied, then predicted for the regression model to predict future closing prices
+ - Adam is the only algorithm now in dl.py, all other optimizers found to be way too inaccurate
+ - Rewrote the dl.py script to use LSTM layers instead of Dense layers to improve accuracy (made sense due to time basis)
+ - Added dl_gru.py script to try to improve upon dl.py accuracy.
+ - Tried hybrid model (not pushed) with GRU then LSTM layers and vice versa.
+Less accurate than both strict models.
+ - Added new references to tqdm for progress bar and holidays for holiday dates.
+ - Set os.environ['TF_ENABLE_ONEDNN_OPTS'] = '0' for floating-point calcs to not be rounded off (and to remove the annoying warning)
+ - max_workers = 64 for performance improvements w/o bogging other environmental processes.
+Found through trial & error.

 ## SFI_AI
 Sentiment & Financial Indicator (SFI) AI models.

 Aggregates all financial data and news articles for the past 1000 days, then uses features from the financial data and sentiment analysis to determine whether the ticker is likely to go up or down in price the following day.

 Both the bin.py and dl.py scripts compare different model/optimizer algorithms w/ different parameters to train, then select the best model/optimizer to provide the model with the best accuracy.
-Both are also parallelized for improved efficiency (max_workers = 16).
+Both are also parallelized for improved efficiency (max_workers = 64).

+NOTE: The holiday feature designates which days are holidays, to better characterize stock price behavior.
+NOTE: Currently, to have predictions that are meaningful to project for the future 2 weeks, the future predictions use the best model w/ the closing prices and features of the last 30 days.
+This is a "quirk", and a more permanent fix may be necessary.

 ### Before running:
 Run the following command to install/update the necessary libraries: